 Once training is complete, we get new knowledge regarding the relationship between inputs and outputs.
 It is the base of Timing Solution forecasting models.

 Of course, Neural Nets can be (and are) used for much more than just finding weather patterns.
 In Timing Solution we use Neural Network technology to compare how a specific model performs against the market movements of a financial instrument.
 This gives us a freedom to come up with models of our own and then test their performance against historical price data.
 There are also a number of preset models that can be used for Neural Net analysis; this lesson will focus primarily on these.
 So, let us begin!

 To open Neural Net Module, click here:

 The Neural Net Window is divided into three steps.
 Unlike most mathematical models, the first step is to select the output.
 That is the result that Neural Net will compare the model against.
 To select an output, click the button shown in the picture below:

 As an example, let us forecast the detrended oscillator with the period of 50 bars:

-It shows the correlation calculated for the selected interval.
+The program shows the correlation calculated for the selected interval.
 While you choose different intervals, the program recalculates this information panel, so you can see how the projection line fits the price on different intervals.

-When you decide that Neural Work projection line is OK (it fits the price quite well on different intervals), click "Stop" button to stop the training procedure:
+When you decide that the projection line produced by the Neural Net is OK (it fits the price quite well on different intervals), click "Stop" button to stop the training procedure:

-The NN results panel in the lower portion of the Main Window.
-If you do not want to see the NN results panel but want to still see the projection line, then click on this button .
+The NN results panel in the lower portion of the Main Window will disappear.
+If you do not want to see the NN results panel and still want to see the projection line, then click on this button .